Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "What you are afraid of is never as bad as what you imagine.
-The fear you let build up in your mind is worse than the situation that actually exists."
+> "Life is a challenge, meet it!
+Life is a dream, realize it!
+Life is a game, play it!
+Life is love, enjoy it!"
-> — **Spencer Johnson**
+> — **Sathya Sai Baba**

 ---